Large-Sample Properties of the Synthetic Control Method under Selection on Unobservables: SC method

-The researcher has access to a dataset with $n$ units $\m{D} := \{X_i, D_i, Y_i\}_{i=1}^n$.
-Here $Y_i$ is an outcome of interest, $D_i\in \{0,1\}$ is a binary treatment, and $X_i$ describes pretreatment data available for unit $i$.
-For simplicity, we focus on situations where $Y_i \in \mathbb{R}$, but our results can be trivially extended to situations where it is a vector. $X_i$ can include past outcomes, fixed characteristics, and other variables observed for $T_0$ periods before $D_i$ was implemented.
-In this section, we do not specify the exact nature of $X_i$ and defer the discussion of examples to Sections \ref{sec:assum} and \ref{sec:exm}.
+We consider settings in which the researcher has access to a dataset $\m{D}:= \{X_i, D_i, Y_i\}_{i=1}^n$, with $n$ units in total.
+Here $Y_i$ is an outcome of interest, $D_i\in \{0,1\}$ is a binary treatment, and $X_i$ describes data available for unit $i$ from $T_0$ pre-treatment periods.
+The SC estimators we consider involve a post-treatment comparison of an average of treated units to a weighted average of control units with similar pre-treatment outcomes.
+For weights $\hat\omega_i$, it has this form: